ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 (1xx) status codes, the AEAD encapsulation cannot be removed until the entire message is received.

-In particular, the Expect header field with 100-continue (see Section 10.1.1 of
-{{HTTP}}) cannot be used.
-Clients MUST NOT construct a request that includes a 100-continue expectation; the oblivious request resource MUST generate an error if a 100-continue expectation is received.
+In particular, the Expect header field with 100-continue (see {{Section 10.1.1 of HTTP}}) cannot be used.
+Clients MUST NOT construct a request that includes a 100-continue expectation; the Oblivious Gateway Resource MUST generate an error if a 100-continue expectation is received.